About

 Champions and Defenders OF Children for the 118th Congress

-This year’s 120 Champions and Defenders of Children include 40 senators and 80 representatives who have stepped forward to make “the best interests of children” a top priority in the Senate and House in 2023.
+This year’s 120 Champions and Defenders of Children include 40 senators and 80 representatives who have stepped forward to make “the best interests of children” a top priority in the Senate and House in the 118th Congress.
 They have all taken affirmative steps to positively address the problems facing children.

 What makes the 120 Champions and Defenders unique is that they have repeatedly used their legislative roles to raise and move to the forefront those issues that are important for children.
 Champions consistently pursue policies and legislation that make children a priority across the full array of issue areas.
 Defenders more often than most consider and take action in support of the best interests of children in a number of votes and by sponsoring or cosponsoring of bills.